BOOKING TERMS AND CONDITIONS

 17. CONSUMER PROTECTION

-If your flight is departing from an airport in the Republic of Ireland, Northern Ireland or Great Britain, the Organiser of your holiday is Tony Collins Travel Agency Limited t/a Ski McNeill licenced by the Irish Aviation Authority, Ireland (TO 074 and TA 0055) and the Civil Aviation Authority, UK (ATOL 12060).
-This means that when you book a holiday with us you can be entirely confident that in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.
+The Organiser of your holiday is Tony Collins Travel Agency Limited t/a Ski McNeill licenced by the Irish Aviation Authority, Ireland (TO 074 and TA 0055) and the Civil Aviation Authority, UK (ATOL 12060).
+This means that when you book a holiday with us you can be entirely confident that, in the unlikely event of our insolvency before or during your holiday, any money you have paid to us is fully secured, and if you are overseas, that full arrangements will be made to repatriate you at the end of your holiday.